-4 injured in firing by terrorists in Jammu and Kashmir's Sopore
+J&K: 2-year-old among four injured in firing by terrorists

 Srinagar, Sep 07: At least four people, including a child, were injured after terrorists opened fire in Jammu and Kashmir's Sopore.